artefactual/atom-docs/user-manual/administer/settings.rst

 * materialtype: Material type (general material designations used in the :ref:`Canadian Rules for Archival Description <rad-template>`).
 * facetstitle: :term:`facets title`
+* access_disallow_warning: Used for customizable access restriction statements when access to a :term:`digital object` is disallowed via an associated PREMIS rights statement.
+See: :ref:`rights`, specifically :ref:`rights-digital-object` for more information.
+* access_conditional_warning: Used for customizable access restriction statements when access to a :term:`digital object` is set to conditional via an associated PREMIS rights statement.
+See: :ref:`rights`, specifically :ref:`rights-digital-object` for more information.
+* genre: Term for the Genre access point taxonomy, currently only available on the :ref:`RAD template <rad-template>`.
+It appears as a :term:`facet filter` in the :term:`archival description` browse and search pages - this label will change the display in the facet headers.

 :term:`User interface <user interface>` labels can be changed by :term:`administrators <administrator>` by entering a new label(s) into the